Best Apps for Finding Free Campsites in 2026

 iOverlander app showing off-grid camping spots and pull-offs across North America and Canada

 iOverlander is free on both the app and the web: but there’s a meaningful difference between them.
-The mobile app limits you to one state at a time in the free version.
+The mobile app has historically limited free users to one state at a time (verify current free-tier limits in the app, as this may change).
 The web version at ioverlander.com gives you the full world map with no restrictions and no subscription.
 If you’re planning routes from a laptop, use the website.
 Save the app for in-field lookups when you need mobile access.

 The listings include established campgrounds, random pull-offs, rest areas, and anything else a contributor has documented: domestically and internationally.
 It’s the go-to for Canada and Mexico travel where U.S.-centric apps fall short.